-The 2023 films of Smokescreen all deal with an element of the Forbidden, whether it is forbidden love, forbidden treasure, forbidden knowledge, or in our contemporary politically correct world, forbidden culture.
+The 2023 films of Smokescreen all deal with an element of the Forbidden, whether it is forbidden love, treasure or knowledge.
 These films explore a time and cultural landscape very different from our own, and yet they continue to resonate.
 They are often subversive, dark and compelling, how do you react your darkest desire becoming real?
 Is it ok to laugh at trauma?
 Why are we so compelled by the worst in human nature?
 That which is forbidden is all the more irresistible, and films are a wonderful way to explore the darker elements of human nature safely from the comfort of the cinema.

 11 Films for $70